 )

-Sales consistently surge between 7 AM and 10 AM on Saturdays and Sundays, making weekend brunch the café’s single highest-volume period.
-This pattern suggests that targeted “brunch specials”—such as limited‐time food bundles or drink pairings—could capitalize on the existing foot traffic surge and further increase average ticket value during these critical hours.
+Sales consistently surge between 7 AM and 10 AM on Saturdays and Sundays.
+Targeted "brunch specials"—limited-time food bundles or drink pairings—could capitalize on this foot traffic surge and further increase average ticket value.

-From January through May 2023, the top six products held their exact positions month over month.
-In June, two swaps occurred: Gourmet Brewed Coffee moved from fourth to third (overtaking Hot Chocolate), and Brewed Herbal Tea ascended from sixth to fifth (ahead of Brewed Black Tea).
-These June shifts—though isolated—signal that customer interest in premium/seasonal variants can quickly alter long‐standing ranking patterns.
-Monitoring promotional activity or seasonal menu changes around late spring may help explain these rank inversions and guide future assortment decisions.
+From January through May 2023, the top six products held exact positions month over month.
+In June, Gourmet Brewed Coffee moved from fourth to third and Brewed Herbal Tea ascended from sixth to fifth—signals that seasonal variants can quickly alter ranking patterns.

-Hell’s Kitchen has been No. 1 in sales for all six months, never relinquishing its crown despite narrowing margins against Austria and Lower Manhattan (which periodically exchanged second and third place).
-This enduring top‐spot performance underscores Hell’s Kitchen’s strong local loyalty.
-By contrast, the flux between Austria and Lower Manhattan indicates that those locations—while close in revenue—have not established the same sustained customer base.
-Any expansion of marketing spend or localized promotions should protect Hell’s Kitchen’s position (e.g., loyalty‐member perks) while aiming to stabilize revenue for the mid-ranked locations.
+Hell's Kitchen has been No. 1 in sales for all six months, underscoring strong local loyalty.
+Marketing spend should protect Hell's Kitchen's position (e.g., loyalty-member perks) while aiming to stabilize revenue for mid-ranked locations.

 Download the Power BI Desktop file with embedded report and model.

-Get Power BI FileFor full technical documentation and implementation details, all queries, measures, and the dataset are hosted in a GitHub repository with detailed README files and inline comments:
+Get Power BI FileFor full technical documentation and implementation details, all queries, measures, and the dataset are hosted on GitHub:

 View Repository